-The report of the second WCPFC Management Objectives Workshop (WCPFC10-2013-15b) provides a candidate list of management objectives, performance indicators and target reference points for each of the five major fisheries (tropical longline, purse seine, southern longline, Pacific bluefin tuna and North Pacific albacore).
-WCPFC-SC12 is requested to develop advice on a monitoring strategy to assess performance against reference points and management objectives; and a range of performance statistics to evaluate the performance of candidate harvest control rules for WCPO skipjack and South Pacific Albacore.
-The management objectives identified in WCPFC10-2013-15b are framed at the fishery level, however, the performance statistics and monitoring strategies considered here have been translated to the stock level (i.e. WCPO skipjack and South Pacific albacore).
+The 'strawperson' report of the second WCPFC Management Objectives Workshop (WCPFC10-2013-15b) provides a candidate list of management objectives, performance indicators and target reference points for each of the five major fisheries (tropical longline, purse seine, southern longline, Pacific bluefin tuna and North Pacific albacore).
+WCPFC-SC12 was requested to develop advice on a monitoring strategy to assess performance against reference points and management objectives; and a range of performance indicators to evaluate the performance of candidate harvest control rules for WCPO skipjack and South Pacific Albacore.
+Following discussion of paper MI-WP-04, SC12 recommended a revised version of that paper be forwarded to WCPFC13 for information.

+The management objectives identified in the MOW 'strawperson' document are framed at the fishery level, however, in many cases the performance indicators and monitoring strategies considered here have been translated to the stock level (i.e. WCPO skipjack and South Pacific albacore).

-Performance Statistics and Monitoring Strategies: Definitions
+Performance Indicators and Monitoring Strategies: Definitions